galtx-centex/galtx-centex.github.io/_greyhounds/toby.md

 sex: male
 dob: 2022-10-22
 ---
-Unique coloring on this young boy - just gorgeous!
+Unique coloring on this boy - just gorgeous!